jaderigby/bacon/README.md

 bacon add
 ```

-This will scan the `bash-tools` directory and list all folders, ie all utilities, for selection.
+This will scan the `bacon-bits` directory and list all folders, ie all utilities, for selection.
 Select the utility which you would like to add an action to.

 Utilities observe the following behavior:

-- Typing the name of the utility - or rather - its alias, shows the list of possible commands/attributes.
+- Typing the name of the utility - or rather, its alias - shows the list of possible commands/attributes.

 - When invoking a utility, each utility follows the pattern: `<utility-name> <action>`

-- Utilities come with a handful of `helpers` when writing your utility, that make writing utilities easier.
+- Utilities come with a handful of `helpers` when writing your utility, that make writing utilities faster and easier.
 These are common `helper` functions covering common actions that a typical utility might use.

 ## Terminology ##

-__Utility:__ A Python script, or collection of scripts, accompanied by a bash alias for invoking said script.
+__Utility:__ A Python script, or collection of scripts, accompanied by a bash alias for invoking the scripts.

 __Action:__ A command added to a utility, such as `bacon add` where `add` is the action.

-__Bacon:__ A simple utility that makes everything better!
+__Bacon:__ A simple utility that makes everything taste better!

 ## Structure ##